A young man sits in an intensive outpatient treatment program

 How Charlie Health can help

 If you or a young person in your life is struggling with a mental health disorder, Charlie Health is here to help.
-Charlie Health offers a virtual Intensive Outpatient Program (IOP), which provides more than once weekly support for young people and families with complex mental health conditions, including anxiety, depression, co-occurring substance use disorder, and more.
+Charlie Health offers a virtual Intensive Outpatient Program (IOP), which provides more than once weekly support for teens and adults with serious mental health conditions, including anxiety, depression, co-occurring substance use disorder, and more.
 Our expert clinicians incorporate evidence-based therapies into individual counseling, family therapy, and group sessions.
 With this kind of holistic treatment, managing mental illness is possible.
 Fill out the form below or give us a call to start healing today.

 Charlie Health shield logo